 The quasi-solutions these politicians on either side of the political aisle come up with are merely new mixtures of consequential bandaids to our broken systems.
 None of those mixtures will genuinely solve America’s problems, for no correlation of consequence can reliably revert to causation.
 Such is nature’s rule.
 A rule referred to as entropy, succinctly explained by Nobel prize winner Richard Feynman, in which cause leads to a consequence, not the other way around.

 All the presidential candidates currently on the docket are trying to sell the American people that their “unique” mixture of consequence, in defiance to entropy, will revert to cause.

-They sell the American public the equivalent notion that from a final score in a game of soccer, one could reliably infer the quality of gameplay.
+They sell the American public the equivalent notion that from a final score in a soccer game, one could reliably infer the quality of gameplay.
 And worse, that a similar score in another soccer game must have come from the same gameplay.
 Both are obviously false.

 So, a Presidential candidate who preaches that their preferred mixture of the size of government, amount of taxation, employment levels, health insurance coverage, class distinctions, and other modulations of consequence derived from the constructs we have built will fundamentally improve the outlook of the United States is selling a heap of lies.

 To repeat what I have written many times before, the U.S. President gets elected by an embarrassingly narrow sliver of a little over fifteen percent of the population.
 With some 85% of the American people disagreeing with the choice and abstaining from voting at all.
 Such is the outcome of a 240-year manmade manacle described as “the most advanced democracy” in the world.
 So advanced that the vast majority of our own people have no interest in it.